 Further Details By Referral and Personal Contact Only

-You, however, may be the judge when you evaluate the results of my engagement and my insights into government operations and the intelligence and security communities in general.
+You, however, can be the judge when you evaluate the results of my engagement and my insights into government operations and the intelligence and security communities in general.
 New projects are now considered by reference only.

 I am an active member of the Association for Intelligence Officers*, an ARPANET veteran, and have been an Internet Innovator since before the Internet was the Internet.
 (Or Al Gore invented it, I forget)

-Before leaving my home town in Southern Virginia for exotic places, spooky business and other Adrenalin producing activities, I received a firm grounding in the graphic arts, publishing and printing industries.
+Before leaving my home town in Southern Virginia for exotic places, spooky business and other Adrenalin producing activities, I received a firm grounding in the graphic arts, publishing, and printing industries.
 During my first year of community college, I was responsible for the repro department at National Homes Corporation, including offset press operations.
 Later I ran process camera operations and darkroom at Bassett Printing Corporation.
-Training and duties while there included film processing, color separations, offset platemaking, stripping, makeready and paste-up — and photography, which lit a spark.
+Training and duties while there included film processing, color separations, offset plate making, stripping, makeready and paste-up — and photography, which lit a spark.